 We always recommend rocking safety glasses that have side shields to keep any flying debris clear of your eyes.
-Remember, CNC machines slice through metal like it’s butter, but those chips come off sharp.
-Even on manual machines, coolant and chips can fly and the last place you want them is in your eyes.
-Safety glasses also come in really handy if you work with hand cutting tools which can suddenly break or shatter if used incorrectly.
+Remember, CNC machines slice through metal like butter, but those chips come off sharp.
+Even on manual machines, coolant and chips can fly, and the last place you want them is in your eyes.
+Safety glasses also come in handy if you work with hand-cutting tools that can suddenly break or shatter if used incorrectly.

-Sharp chips tend to end up on the floor, no matter how careful you are, so close toed shoes are a must to keep your toes free of cuts and deeper lacerations.
+Sharp chips tend to end up on the floor, no matter how careful you are, so close-toed shoes are a must to keep your toes free of cuts and deeper lacerations.
 We always recommend sporting a pair of solid leather shoes.
-If you will be carrying around heavy objects then steel toed shoes are even better, as they’ll protect your toes from being crushed in the case of an accidental drop.
+If you will be carrying around heavy objects, steel-toed shoes are even better, as they’ll protect your toes from being crushed in the case of an accidental drop.

 If you’re working on a grinder that doesn’t have a vacuum, then we absolutely recommend wearing a respirator to keep abrasive dust out of your lungs.
 Metals like zinc will reach temperatures above their boiling point when ground, which releases toxic fumes.
 Even operating some CNC machines like waterjets will create small metal particles that don’t belong in your lungs.
 Inhaling these can lead to serious health issues.

 This is one of the trickiest pieces of equipment to recommend.
 Gloves and their usefulness is very much situation specific.
-For example, let’s say you grab a plate of steel with some leather gloves on.
-In this situation they did their job of keeping your hands safe from any sharp edges.
-But what if you wore the same pair of leather gloves while running a machine and they get caught on the spindle?
+For example, let’s say you grab a steel plate with some leather gloves on.
+In this situation, they did their job of keeping your hands safe from sharp edges.
+But what if you wore the same pair of leather gloves while running a machine, and they get caught on the spindle?
 Not good.
 On the other hand, latex gloves can keep your hands free of coolant with no risk of catching on the tool and sucking you in.
-Analyze each situation that you find yourself in and ask, will these gloves do more harm or good?
+Analyze each situation you find yourself in and ask, will these gloves do more harm or good?

-- Hair.
-If you have long hair make sure it gets tied back before stepping foot in your shop.
+- Hair: If you have long hair, ensure it gets tied back before stepping foot in your shop.
 Having your hair caught in a machine spindle can lead to serious injury or worse.

-- Jewelry.
-Leave it all at home.
-Anything that dangles or shines, whether that’s rings, earrings, necklaces, or eve watches.
-Those are all just waiting to get caught on a moving part.
+- Jewelry: Leave it all at home.
+Anything that dangles or shines (rings, earrings, necklaces, or even watches) is waiting to get caught on a moving part.

-- Always keeping your back as straight as possible.
+- Always keep your back as straight as possible.

 - When lifting a load, squat down and bend your knees instead of using your back.